Introduction

 Case #2: Integration of CRM and Maximo

 A water utility in Queensland uses Maximo for managing infrastructure assets, tracking, and dispatching work to field crews.
-When a customer calls up requesting a new connection or reporting a problem, the details are entered to a CRM system by the company’s call centre.
+When a customer calls up requesting a new connection or reporting a problem, the details are entered into Unify (a CRM system).
 The request will then be sent to Maximo as a new SR, and then turned into work orders.
 When the work order is scheduled and a crew has been dispatched, these status updates are sent back to CRM.
 At any time, if the customer calls up to check on the status of the request, the call centre should be able to provide an answer by looking up the details of the ticket in CRM only.
-Certain types of problems have high priority such as major leaks or water quality issues.
-Some issues have SLA with response time in minutes.
+Certain types of problems have high priority such as major leaks, sewage overflow, or water quality issues.
+Some issues have SLAs with the maximum response time as low as 20 minutes.
 As such, this integration is highly critical.

 WebMethods is used as a middleware to handle this integration, and as part of the steps for sending new SR from CRM to Maximo, the service address will also need to be cross-checked with ArcGIS for verification and standardization.
 As you can see, there are multiple points of failure with this integration.

-This integration was built several years ago and there has been some level of alarms set up in CRM on a few points where there is a high risk of failure such as when a Service Order is created but not picked up by WebMehods or picked up but not sent to Maximo.
-Despite this, the interface would have some issues every few weeks, and thus, needed to be rebuilt.
-In addition to existing alarms coming from CRM, several new alarm points were added in Maximo and Webmethods:
+This integration was built several years ago, and there were some levels of alarms set up in CRM on a few points where there is a high risk of failure.
+For example, when a Service Order is created but not picked up by WebMethods or picked up but not sent to Maximo.
+Despite this, the interface would have a failure every few weeks, thus, it needed to be rebuilt.
+In addition to existing alarms coming from CRM, several new alarm points were added in Maximo and WebMethods:

-- When WM couldn’t talk with CRM to retrieve a new Service Order
+- When WebMethods couldn’t talk with CRM to retrieve a new Service Order

-- When WM couldn’t send a status update back to CRM
+- When WebMethods couldn’t send a status update back to CRM

 - When Maximo couldn’t publish messages to WM